endless-sky/endless-sky-wiki/wiki/CreatingShips.md

 * `"name"`: the name of the particular ship, as seen and/or editable by the player.
 In general, this field will only be used by content creators for ships gifted to the player by a specific starting scenario.
 (It is extensively used by the game engine, to save the player's ships' names.)

-¹The player info panel will not display properly if the total number of gun and turret hardpoints on either side of the ship is more than 12.
+[^1]: The player info panel will not display properly if the total number of gun and turret hardpoints on either side of the ship is more than 12.
 In addition, prior to **v.
 0.9.15**, if the total number of gun and turret hardpoints is greater than 32, the extras will not fire.

 The `attributes` key should be followed by a list of ship attributes, ideally listed in the following order: